kgdunn/pid-book/univariate-review/univariate-review.rst

 .. question::

-	Plot the cumulative probability function for the normal distribution and the t-distribution on the same plot.
+	Plot the cumulative probability function for the normal distribution and the :math:`t`-distribution on the same plot.

-		- Use 6 degrees of freedom for t-distribution.
+		- Use 6 degrees of freedom for :math:`t`-distribution.
 		- Repeat the plot for a larger number of degrees of freedom.
-		- At which point is the t-distribution indistinguishable from the normal distribution?
+		- At which point is the :math:`t`-distribution indistinguishable from the normal distribution?
 		- What is the practical implication of this result?

 .. answer::